-Below is a crude oil price return calculator which will return the difference in price of oil between any individual dates since 1987.
-This isn’t technically an investment return – it doesn’t factor in contango or backwardization, so investor returns will vary compared to price returns.
-However, it is useful to view the price of Brent and West Texas Intermediate (WTI) Crude Oil as a function of time and with a daily resolution, along with an adjustment for inflation.
+Below is a crude oil price return calculator for the price return on crude oil between any dates since 1987.
+This isn’t contract investment return – it doesn’t factor in contango or backwardization, so investor returns will vary compared to price returns.
+However, you can see price changes in Brent and West Texas Intermediate (WTI) Crude Oil as a function of time with daily resolution, and inflation adjustment.

-- Ending Date – The finishing crude oil date.
-Again, it will probably cap you with yesterday, or maybe the last trading day.
-(This may also be modified by the tool if there is missing data – take a look after you hit calculate).
+- Ending Date – The ending crude oil date.
+(This may also be modified by the tool for missing data, check after).

-- Total WTI Crude Return – This will either be the total price return on a barrel of WTI (West Texas Intermediate) crude or the same return adjusted for inflation.
-The adjustment will be noted in the ‘Inflation Adjusted’ field.
+- Total WTI Crude Return – Either be the total price return on a barrel of WTI (West Texas Intermediate) crude or the return adjusted for inflation.
+The type is noted in the ‘Inflation Adjusted’ field.

-- Annualized WTI Crude Return – This number is simply the above Total WTI Crude return using the start and end dates to determine an annual rate.
+- Annualized WTI Crude Return – The above Total WTI Crude return turned into an annual rate of return.

-- Total Brent Crude Return – This will either be the total price return on a barrel of Brent crude or the same return adjusted for inflation.
-The adjustment will be noted in the ‘Inflation Adjusted’ field.
+- Total Brent Crude Return – Either be the total price return on a barrel of Brent crude or the same adjusted for inflation.
+The adjustment type is noted in the ‘Inflation Adjusted’ field.

-- Annualized Brent Crude Return – This number is the above Total Brent Crude return using the start and end dates to determine an annual rate.
+- Annualized Brent Crude Return – The above Total Brent Crude return converted to an annual rate.

-- Inflation Adjusted (CPI-U)? – Whether the calculation you did is using CPI adjusted values as explained in the Daily Inflation Calculator methodology section.
+- Inflation Adjusted (CPI-U)? – Indicates whether the last calculation used CPI adjusted values as explained in the Daily Inflation Calculator methodology section.